Naesosa

+It offers the Templestay program, where visitors can experience Buddhist culture.

 History

 Naesosa was established in 633 CE by Buddhist Monk Hye-Gu during the Baekje Dynasty (18 BCE – 660 CE).
-The temple was rebuilt in 1633 CE by Monk Cheong-Min during the Joseon Dynasty (1392 - 1897).
-She originally established two temples at two different places, and named the larger one, Great Soraesa, and the smaller one, Small Soraesa.
-However, the former burned down, and the Naesosa Temple of today stands on the original location of Small Soraesa Temple.
-All the original buildings were burned down during the Japanese invasion (1592-1597), but were reconstructed in 1633 by Seon Master Ven.
+The temple was rebuilt in 1633 CE by Monk Cheong-Min during the Joseon Dynasty (1392–1897).
+She originally established two temples in two different places.
+She named the larger one, Great Soraesa, and the smaller one, Small Soraesa.
+However, the former burned down, and the Naesosa Temple of today stands on the original location of the Small Soraesa Temple.
+All the original buildings were burned down during the Japanese invasion (1592–1597), but were reconstructed in 1633 by Seon Master Ven.
 Cheongmin.

 The Main Buddha Hall (Treasure No. 291) was rebuilt at that time without using any iron nails.
 An interesting story has been passed down about the Main Buddha Hall.
 During the reign of Joseon's King Injo, a carpenter was employed to build Naesosa Temple's Main Buddha Hall.
 However, for three consecutive years all he did was carve rectangular wooden pillows, resembling wooden bricks.
 One day, to tease the stubborn carpenter, a child monk hid one of the pillows.
 Eventually the carpenter finished carving the wooden pillows and began to build the Dharma hall by mixing and matching the pillows.

 Because one wooden pillow was missing, the carpenter blamed himself for being careless and insincere.
 Then, the child returned the wooden pillow he had hidden, but the carpenter didn't use it because he thought it was contaminated.
 He completed the construction of the building even though one pillow was missing.
 That's why even now the Main Buddha Hall is missing one wooden piece among its brackets.

 When it was time for the dancheong, traditional Korean five-color cosmic designs, to be painted on the completed Buddha hall, a man came to the temple and volunteered to do it in 100 days on one condition: nobody could open the doors and look until he was finished.
 All the monks eagerly agreed.
 As the 100th day drew near, one child monk couldn't contain his curiosity any more, and peeped in through a crevice in the door.
 The man was nowhere to be seen, but a blue bird was painting a sacred design on the ceiling with a feather held in its beak.
 Sensing that the child monk was watching, the blue bird immediately flew away.